 Breathing Exercise 3 — Now you must do the Cleansing Breath system.
 The cleansing breath is absolutely invaluable to enable you to improve your health.
 Inhale completely, three complete breaths.
 Not shallow but deep breaths, really deep ones, the deepest that you can manage, fill your lungs, draw yourself up and let yourself become full of air.
 Now with the third breath retain that air for some four seconds, screw up your lips as if you were going to whistle, but do not puff out the cheeks.
 Blow a little air through the opening in your lips with all the vigour that you can.
 Blow it out hard, let it go free.
 Then stop for a second, retaining the air which is left.
 Blow out a little more, still with all the vigour you can muster.
 Stop for another second, and then blow out the remainder so that there is not a puff of air left inside your lungs.
 Blow it out as hard as you can.
 Remember you MUST exhale in this case with very considerable vigour through the opening in your lips.

-Breathing Exercise 4 - One extremely good method of acquiring Mental Control system is by sitting erect and inhaling one complete breath.
+Breathing Exercise 4 — One extremely good method of acquiring Mental Control system is by sitting erect and inhaling one complete breath.
 Then inhale one cleansing breath.
-After that, inhale in the rate of one - four - two.
-That is - let us have seconds for a change rather than heart beats.
-Inhale for five seconds and then hold your breath for four times five seconds - that is - twenty seconds.
-When you have done that breathe out for ten seconds.
+After that inhale in the rate of one, four, two.
+That is (let us have seconds for a change!) inhale for five seconds, then hold your breath for four times five seconds, that is, twenty seconds.
+When you have done that, breathe out for ten seconds.
 You can cure yourself of a lot of pain by breathing properly and this is a very good method.
 If you have some pain either lie down, or sit erect, it does not matter which.
 Then breathe rhythmically, keeping the thought in your mind that with each breath the pain is disappearing, with each exhalation the pain is being pushed out.
 Imagine that every time you breathe in you are breathing in the life force which is displacing the pain.
 Imagine that every time you breathe out you are pushing out the pain.
 Put your hand over the affected part and imagine that with your hand, with every breath, you are wiping the cause of pain away.
 The hand is just for visual aid.
 Do this for seven complete breaths.
 Then try the cleansing breath, and after that rest for a few seconds, breathing slowly and normally.
 You will probably find that the pain has either completely gone or has so much lessened that it does not bother you.
 But if for any reason you still have the pain, repeat the same thing, try the same thing once, or twice or more until eventually relief comes.
 You will of course quite understand that if it is an unexpected pain, and if it recurs, you will have to ask your doctor about it because pain is nature's warning that something is wrong, and while it is perfectly correct and permissible to lessen pain when one is aware of it, it is still essential that one does something to find out what caused the pain and to cure the cause.

 Anger too can be controlled by that deep breathing; by holding the breath and exhaling slowly.
 If for any reason you feel really angry — justly or otherwise — just take a deep breath and hold it for a few seconds, and then expel that breath quite slowly.
 You will find that your emotion are then under control, and you are master (or mistress) of the situation.
 It is very harmful to give way to anger and irritation, because that can lead to gastric ulcers and other ailments.
 So, remember this breathing exercise of taking a deep breath, retaining it, and then expelling slowly.